Brooke Fraser: 2010−2015: Flags and Brutal Romantic

-2016−present: Return to Hillsong Church, solo worship albums, and second departure from Hillsong Church
+2016−present: Second tenure with Hillsong Worship and solo worship albums

 In 2016, she released the single "Therapy", which featured on her first compilation album, A Sides, released in November.
-This was followed by her second compilation album, B Sides, in November 2018.
+This was followed by B Sides, in November 2018.

 The 2016 live album Let There Be Light marked Fraser's return and her first live recording with Hillsong Worship since her departure in 2010.
 She co-wrote and sang lead vocals on the song "What a Beautiful Name" for the 2016 live album.
 At the 2018 Grammy Awards, the group won the Best Contemporary Christian Music Performance/Song award for "What a Beautiful Name".
 Billboard ranked the song as the top Christian Song of 2017 and third of the 2010s decade.

-On 25 February 2022, Fraser released Seven.
-It is her first live solo album, her first solo work since rejoining Hillsong Worship and the first to be released under her married name.
+On 25 February 2022, she released Seven, her first live solo album, her first solo work since rejoining Hillsong Worship, and the first to be released under her married name, Brooke Ligertwood.
 On 28 April 2023, she released Siete, an EP consisting of 5 songs from Seven in Spanish.
 Her first studio album in nine years, titled Eight, was released on 20 October 2023, once again under her married name.
-Fraser revealed during the album's press cycle that she had stepped away from Hillsong again following several controversies and major changes within the church.
+Ligertwood revealed during the album's press cycle that she had stepped away from Hillsong again following several controversies and major changes within the church.

-On June 22, 2024, she performed with the Auckland Philharmonia Orchestra for a one-night only concert at the Spark Arena in Auckland; the concert became the venue's largest crowd ever for a solo New Zealand act.
+On 22 June 2024, she performed with the Auckland Philharmonia Orchestra for a one-time concert at the Spark Arena in Auckland; the concert was sold out and became the venue's largest crowd ever for a solo New Zealand act.
 However, during this show, she thanked music executive Paul McKessar, which attracted controversy due to his involvement in the #MeTooNZ probe on harassment and abuse in the New Zealand music industry.

-On August 8, 2024, she released Infinity, a live album with songs from Eight, with Benjamin Tennikoff.

-On November 23, 2024, Ligertwood released a live version of Shadowfeet on her YouTube channel.
-The video was recorded in Spark Arena with Auckland Philharmonia Orchestra.
+In August, she announced she will perform the same show at the Sydney Opera House with the Sydney Symphony Orchestra.
+That same month, she released Infinity, a live album featuring songs from Eight, with production and music by Benjamin Tennikoff.
+On November 21, 2025, she released another live album of her 2024 performance with the Auckland Philharmonia.

-On November 8, 2025, she announced on her Instagram (Both Brooke Fraser and Brooke Ligertwood) the release of a live album titled Live with the Auckland Philharmonia, which is scheduled to be released on November 21, 2025.
+On 9 February 2026, Ligertwood announced her sixth album, Eat, which was released on 15 May.
+She released two promo singles in advance of its release: "Even Death on the Cross!" with Abbie Gamboa on 18 February, and "The Water" with Victory Boyd on 20 March.